 During the past 20 years there has been tremendous change in all areas of Museum operations.
 The unique horse racing simulator was developed and opened to the public in 2006; a new interactive Steeplechase Gallery opened in 2012; the Museum celebrated 150 years of racing at Saratoga with a two-year exhibit that opened in June 2013; in 2016, the Museum opened the Edward P. Evans Gallery, which displays some of the most coveted and prestigious trophies in the history of American racing; and in 2018, the Museum unveiled its renovated courtyard, named in honor of Cornelius Vanderbilt Whitney.

 The Museum continues to evolve.
-In 2020, the new Hall of Fame Education Experience will open to the public.
-The $20 million project includes a new immersive signature film and state-of-the-art interactive Hall of Fame plaques for all 459 inductees.
+In 2020, the new Hall of Fame Education Experience opened to the public.
+The $20 million project includes a new immersive signature film and state-of-the-art interactive Hall of Fame plaques for all 470 inductees.

-As the Museum enters its eighth decade, it continues to be a dynamic and integral part of the vibrant game it celebrates.
+As the Museum changes with the times, it continues to be a dynamic and integral part of the vibrant game it celebrates.
 Its core mission — to chronicle and promote the rich history of one of America’s most spectacular sporting pastimes through educational experiences — continues to inspire racing fans and cultivate new ones.

 Written by Edward L. Bowen, an Eclipse Award-winning journalist and the author of more than 20 books on thoroughbred racing.
 He has been the Hall of Fame Nominating Committee’s chairman since 1987.